Timmy: Timmy Turner... boy!

 - Funny Background Event: When Cindy is ranting to Libby about Jimmy not asking her to the dance, Libby says that it's not like a date will fall through the ceiling.
 Cue Timmy falling through the ceiling.
 In the following scene, you can see Libby shaking a finger at the ceiling trying to summon things.

 - Grand Finale: The Jerkinators! was intended to be this for both series.
-However, the Fairly OddParents got Un-Cancelled, while Jimmy's show got a Spin-Off (Planet Sheen).
+However, the Fairly OddParents got Un-Cancelled (for four more seasons, at least), while Jimmy's show got a Spin-Off (Planet Sheen).

 - Hypno Fool: Judy is hypnotized into thinking she's Mighty Mom in the first special.
 The special never shows her getting unhypnotized.